 - Research.
 Find out the jobs available in your future career industry now.
 It will give you an idea of the training you’ll need to start your second career.

 - Remain flexible about salary.
 Starting a new career field usually means an entry-level salary.

 - Take small steps first.
 You want to find a mentor in the industry and speak with a college representative to discover more insight into your new career.

 The Best Jobs for a Midlife Career Change

-Some careers are better to transition into than others for several reasons.
+Some careers are better to transition into in your 30s or 40s than others for several reasons.
 For example, they don’t require a lot of education and/or training.
 Maybe you need an associate degree or certificate.
 Another reason some careers are better for midlife is because people seem to enjoy them more as a second career.

 Here’s a list of the top 10 best career change jobs for those considering a midlife career change.